MicrosoftDocs/defender-docs/microsoft-365/security/defender-business/compare-mdb-m365-plans.md

 ## Compare Microsoft Defender for Business to Microsoft Defender for Endpoint Plans 1 and 2

-Defender for Business (preview) brings enterprise-grade capabilities of Defender for Endpoint to small and medium-sized businesses.
-The following table compares security features and capabilities in Defender for Business (preview) to Microsoft Defender for Endpoint Plans 1 and 2. <br/><br/>
+Defender for Business brings enterprise-grade capabilities of Defender for Endpoint to small and medium-sized businesses.
+The following table compares security features and capabilities in Defender for Business to Microsoft Defender for Endpoint Plans 1 and 2. <br/><br/>

 | Feature/Capability | [Defender for Business](mdb-overview.md) (preview) | [Defender for Endpoint Plan 1](../defender-endpoint/defender-endpoint-plan-1.md) | [Defender for Endpoint Plan 2](../defender-endpoint/microsoft-defender-endpoint.md) |
 |:---|:---|:---|